EoinDavey/tsPEG/README.md

 - Tight typing, generates classes for all production rules, differentiable using discriminated unions.
 - Memoisation (packrat parsing) support for guaranteed `O(n)` parse times.

+## Demos

+The `demos` directory in the git repo contains several example grammars with explanations.
+These include 2 variants on a "calculator" which can evaluate expressions like `10 * (2-4)` and a fully functional JSON parser.

 ## CLI Usage

 The CLI invocation syntax is as follows